• Skip to main content

 • Prepare the broccoli.
 Slice the florets from the stalks.
 Dice the stalks into 1” cubes.
 Set aside one-third (about 2 cups) of the smallest broccoli florets.

 • Heat a dutch oven over medium high heat.
-Add 2 tbsp olive oil and heat until it shimmers.
+Add 2 tablespoon olive oil and heat until it shimmers.
 Add onion, leek, celery, and a pinch of salt, then toss to coat in the fat.
 Saute, stirring occasionally, until the onions are soft and the edges start to brown, 10-12 minutes.

 • Add the garlic.
 Saute, stirring frequently, until the garlic is fragrant, 1-2 minutes.